-The Sunkosi, River of Gold is for the true white water enthusiast lasting 10 days, The Tamakosi, River of Copper.
+The Sunkoshi, River of Gold is for the true white water enthusiast lasting 10 days, The Tamakoshi, River of Copper.

 Tumbling downwards from the mountains, all having their sources in the glaciers draining the slopes of one or other of the great peaks, these mighty and powerful rivers cut through the Nepali countryside, swift and turbulent sometimes, placid and calm at others, providing an exhilarating means of viewing and ever-changing scenery.
 Please write to us for Particular River of your interest.